Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 ### The bot is complete

 Provided you have both the files shown above (<span>messaging.py</span> and <span>main.py</span>), then the bot now should run with no issues running the code and having the bot work.
-If you don't have a discord token or you haven't added the bot to your server I suggest you look at this tutorial which takes you through the steps of the initial setup https://www.ionos.co.uk/digitalguide/server/know-how/creating-discord-bot/ .
+If you don't have a discord token or you haven't added the bot to your server I suggest you look at this tutorial which takes you through the steps of the initial setup https://www.ionos.co.uk/digitalguide/server/know-how/creating-discord-bot/.
 Upon completing the step-by-step instructions in that guide you should then be able to run the bot.

 ## The use of global slash commands

 ### What slash commands are in discord
 By default, all commands in Discord you make are done through a command prefix like '!' followed by the command and the arguments e.g. *!roll 1 6*.
 The issue with this is there is no auto-complete and you don't get told the description or arguments needed for the command.
 Discord does automatically make a *!help* command which lets you see an exhaustive list of all commands, arguments and descriptions but continually cross-referencing this is tedious so that's where slash commands come in.

 Slash commands work by the user typing '/' then it lists all of the commands which you can use and their description.
-Upon typing one of the commands you will then get the arguments popping up and each of the arguments will have its description once you select an argument it will show you options if the argument is restrictive (i.e True or Flase or you must give a user's @).
+Upon typing one of the commands you will then get the arguments popping up and each of the arguments will have its description once you select an argument it will show you options if the argument is restrictive (i.e. True or Flase or you must give a user's @).

 Below is an example of how my bots slash commands look like: